-110 All NMR spectra were recorded at 25 °C, using an 800 MHz Bruker Avance NMR spectrometer for all mutants containing a single phosphoserine residue and a 600 MHz Bruker Avance NMR spectrometer for all mutants containing two phosphoserine residues.
-Samples were prepared in 20 mM HEPES buffer, pH 7.0, in 3 mm NMR tubes.
-10 % D2O was added to provide a lock signal.
-0.1- 0.5 mM protein samples were used for 2D [N,H]-HSQC experiments.
-Complexes with lanthanides were obtained by titration with 10 mM LnCl3 stock solutions.
+All NMR spectra were recorded at 25 °C, using an 800 MHz Bruker Avance NMR spectrometer for all mutants containing a single phosphoserine residue and a 600 MHz Bruker Avance NMR spectrometer for all mutants containing two phosphoserine residues.
+Samples were prepared in 20 mM HEPES buffer, pH 7.0, in 3 mm NMR tubes; 10 % D2O was added to provide a lock signal; 0.1-0.5 mM protein samples were used for 2D [N,H]-HSQC experiments.
+Complexes with lanthanides were obtained by titration with 10 mM LnCl3 stock solutions in water.
+The samples were titrated with paramagnetic lanthanides until the NMR spectra predominantly displayed cross-peaks of the paramagnetic species with minimal interference of cross-peaks from the diamagnetic species.
+Residual weak cross-peaks from the diamagnetic protein were accepted to avoid over-titration, which could lead to metal binding at additional sites.
+For the diamagnetic reference with Y3+ ions, the reference samples were prepared with the same quantity of YCl3 stock as the paramagnetic samples.

-115 2.4 PCS measurements and $\Delta \chi$ -tensor fitting
+2.4 PCS measurements and $\Delta \chi$ -tensor fitting

-Pseudocontact shifts (PCS) were measured in ppm as the difference in amide proton chemical shift between the paramagnetic and diamagnetic NMR spectrum.
-PCSs were used to determine the position and orientation of the $\Delta\chi$ -tensor of the paramagnetic ions relative to the protein structure.
-Fitting of $\Delta\chi$ tensors was performed using the program Paramagpy (Orton et al., 2020).
+PCSs were measured in ppm as the difference in amide proton chemical shift between the paramagnetic and diamagnetic NMR spectrum.
+PCSs were used to determine the position and orientation of the $\Delta \chi$ tensor of the paramagnetic ions relative to the protein structure.
+Fitting of $\Delta \chi$ tensors was performed using the program Paramagpy (Orton et al., 2020).
+70